 To access onboard diagnostics from the local user interface, Xerox service representatives must enter a unique 4-digit password.
 This PIN is the same for all product configurations and cannot be changed.

 4. Security Aspects of Selected Features

 4.1.
-SMart eSolutions
+Port Control for USB ports